 Consider These Skills for Your Teaching Resume

 In the education field, the applicant tracking system, or ATS, continues to gain traction with recruiters from schools and districts country-wide.
-Industry experts predict the demand for ATS services from college and universities will go up at least 3% by 2021.
-This means that your teaching resume must be specific enough to make it through the ATS process.
+Industry experts predict the demand for ATS services from college and universities will go up at least 3 percent by 2021.
+This means that your teaching resume must be worded properly to make it through the ATS process.

-Teaching recruiters use an ATS to quickly scan resumes for details relevant to open education job positions.
-LiveCareer's simple Resume Builder helps teaching candidates choose the right words and phrases for this industry.
+Recruiters use an ATS to quickly scan resumes for details relevant to open education job positions.
+LiveCareer's simple Resume Builder helps teaching candidates choose the right words and phrases for this industry to help them pass through the ATS hurdle.

 Here are a few of the top recommended hard and soft skill keywords that the ATS might be programmed to scan teaching resumes for:

 Patient and compassionate with students and coworkers